 Extra easy baked ziti made entirely from scratch!
 Our favorite baked ziti recipe is creamy and cheesy with a mixture of pasta, a five minute homemade sauce and four cheeses.
-Jump to the Extra Cheesy Baked Ziti Recipe or watch our quick recipe video showing you how we make it.
+Jump to the Extra Cheesy Baked Ziti Recipe

 I love how quick this baked ziti is to make.
 The whole process takes about 30 minutes.
 Basically, all you need to do is mix all the ingredients together, add to a baking dish, and then bake until bubbling and all the cheese melts.

 Here’s the basic process for making it, the full recipe is shared below:

 Make the five-minute sauce.
 Use a food processor, blender or food mill to combine canned whole tomatoes with basil, garlic, olive oil and some creamy cheese.
 I use mascarpone cheese, but ricotta cheese or cream cheese will work, too.

 Partially cook any tube-shaped pasta.
 Ziti, rigatoni and penne are all perfectly fine to use.
 We like the tube-shaped pastas for this because the sauce gets trapped inside each piece of pasta.
 We only partially cook the pasta so that when it bakes in the oven it doesn’t overcook and become mushy.